Deep Sea and ABNJ Accounting

 -

-Quota-based fish stocks: Where international agreements allocate fishing quotas in ABNJ, countries may record these rights as assets.
-The SEEA CF notes that "if economic ownership can be established for natural resources, for instance via internationally agreed quotas, these resources are within scope of the integrated framework of national accounts"[15].
+Quota-based fish stocks: Where international agreements allocate fishing quotas in ABNJ, the quota right itself may be recorded as a national asset where economic ownership is established.
+The 2025 SNA notes that "if economic ownership can be established for natural resources, for instance via internationally agreed quotas, these resources are within scope of the integrated framework of national accounts"[15]; SEEA CF paras.
+5.397-5.400 distinguish the quota instrument (potentially recordable) from the underlying biological resource (which remains outside the national asset boundary)[16].
 See TG-6.7 Fisheries Stock Assessment for guidance on recording quota-based fish stocks.

 -

-Seabed mining contracts: Entities holding exploration or exploitation contracts from the ISA conduct activities in the Area on behalf of sponsoring States.
-These activities generate economic flows attributable to national economies.
-See TG-3.10 Offshore Energy Accounts for methodological parallels with offshore mineral extraction.
+Seabed mining contracts: Entities holding ISA exploration or exploitation contracts conduct activities in the Area on behalf of sponsoring States, generating economic flows attributable to national economies.
+See TG-3.10 Offshore Energy Accounts for methodological parallels.

 -

-Flagged vessels: Production by vessels flagged to a country is attributed to that country's economy regardless of where in the ocean the activity occurs[16].
-See TG-3.5 Maritime Transport Accounts for guidance on attributing marine economic activity.
+Flagged vessels: Production by vessels flagged to a country is attributed to that country's economy regardless of where in the ocean the activity occurs[17].
+See TG-3.5 Maritime Transport Accounts for guidance.

-Additional mechanisms may emerge as BBNJ implementation proceeds.
-The treatment of research vessels, environmental monitoring activities, and non-extractive uses in ABNJ--including marine scientific research and bioprospecting--remains an area requiring further methodological development, and compilers should monitor developments in this space.
+The treatment of research vessels, environmental monitoring activities, and non-extractive uses in ABNJ remains an area requiring further methodological development.

 BBNJ Agreement implications

-The BBNJ Agreement, which entered into force in January 2026, establishes new frameworks for conservation and sustainable use of marine biodiversity in ABNJ[19].
-The first Conference of the Parties is expected in late 2026, and accounting implications will become clearer as implementing decisions are made.
-Key provisions relevant to ocean accounting include:
+The BBNJ Agreement establishes new frameworks for conservation and sustainable use of marine biodiversity in ABNJ[18].
+Key provisions relevant to ocean accounting are summarised in Table 3.1.1 below.

-These provisions will generate new data flows and governance requirements that may enable more comprehensive accounting for ABNJ ecosystems as implementation proceeds.
 The development of monitoring frameworks for BBNJ-designated MPAs could provide baseline data for ecosystem extent and condition accounts in ABNJ.
-This Circular should be updated following COP1 to reflect agreed monitoring and reporting frameworks.
+This Circular should be updated following COP1.

 3.2 Deep Sea Ecosystems